Administrative Guidelines for Academic Department Chairs

 Candidates who wish to rent a car for personal purposes (e.g., to visit local family) must do so at their own expense.

 Campus visits should include an overnight stay.
-Contact the Center for Servant Leadership (firstname.lastname@example.org or x7001) to make Guest House reservations or, if necessary, make reservations at a local motel using a department member’s Wells Fargo card for payment.
-(An internal or local candidate may opt not to stay at the Guest House or hotel (if the Guest House is not available).
+Contact firstname.lastname@example.org to make Guest House reservations or, if necessary, make reservations at a local motel using a department member’s Wells Fargo card for payment.
+An internal or local candidate may opt not to stay at the Guest House or hotel (if the Guest House is not available).

 Meals can be useful opportunities to introduce the candidate to a wider range of people on campus and to show our hospitality.
 Ideally, candidates will share all meals with a search committee member, department faculty or students, or other faculty with related interests.